Chart Color Schemes

 Fairfield East is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Fairfield East has a highly diverse population, with 57.1% born overseas and 77.5% speaking a language other than English at home.
-Christianity is the predominant religion, practiced by 39.1%.
-Buddhism is significantly higher than average, comprising 21.2% compared to Greater Sydney's 5.3%.
+Fairfield East has a high level of cultural diversity, with 57.1% of its population born overseas and 77.5% speaking a language other than English at home.
+Christianity is the predominant religion in Fairfield East, making up 39.1% of the population.
+However, Buddhism is significantly overrepresented, comprising 21.2%, which is substantially higher than the Greater Sydney average of 5.3%.

 Frequently Asked Questions - Diversity